danrot/master-thesis/05_conclusion.md

 There were also very interesting considerations due to the fact that Jackalope originally started as a PHP client for Jackrabbit.
-When the community decided to split it up into a base library and multiple transport layers, so that they could start a Doctrine DBAL implementation, the project started quite small with basic functionality, and enhanced from time to time.
-This is why some of the PHPCR util libraries, tests and the Jackalope base library is bound to some Jackrabbit details.
-This details have been obstacles for the versioning implementation, and therefore also some code had to be moved, some architectural decisions reconsidered and so on.
+When the community decided to split it up into a base library and multiple transport layers, so that they could start a Doctrine DBAL implementation, the project began with limited functionality and grew over time.
+This is why some of the PHPCR util libraries, tests and the Jackalope base library is bound to some details of the Jackrabbit implementation.
+These details have been obstacles for the versioning implementation, and therefore also some code had to be moved, some architectural decisions reconsidered and so on.